- Home

 Form of Government: Presidential Republic

-- Ministry of Foreign Affairs, International Cooperation, of African Integration and Guineans Abroad – @morissanda
+- Mrs. Maniamba Kande, Director General of the Support Office for Cooperation with the European Union, Ministry of Foreign Affairs, International Cooperation, African Integration and Guineans Abroad

 Guinea-Bissau